plan44/p44mbrd/README.md

 Note that at this time, all this **is not certified by the csa-iot** so must use `vendor-id` and `product-id` as shown above.
 These are the test vendor and bridge-app product ids from the SDK.
 The `discriminator` should be set to a device-unique value to allow commissioning in a network with multiple bridge-app or p44mbrd instances.

-You also need to have a [*vdcd*](https://github.com/plan44/vdcd) running on the same host providing the *bridge-api* on port 4444 (default, you can define other bridge API ports, allow non-local access with *vdcd* command line options, see `--help`, and you can tell *p44mbrd* using `--bridgeapihost` and `bridgeapiport` where to look for the bridge API.
+You also need to have a [*vdcd*](https://github.com/plan44/vdcd) running on the same host providing the *bridge-api* on port 4444 (default, you can define other bridge API ports, allow non-local access with *vdcd* command line options, see `--help`, and you can tell *p44mbrd* using `--bridgeapihost` and `--bridgeapiport` where to look for the bridge API.

 ## Support p44mbrd